Gooseneck structure design in die casting:

 Cycle Time Reduction: The design of the gooseneck should minimize the time required for the molten metal to fill the mold cavity, thereby reducing cycle times.

 Cost Considerations: While ensuring strength and functionality, the design should also aim to reduce manufacturing costs.
-For example, optimizing the width of the gooseneck can help balance strength and cost.

 Die casting machines supplier: Haichen Machinery